fieldtrip/website/tutorial/headmodel_eeg_fem.md

 The **[ft_volumereslice](/reference/ft_volumereslice)** function can be used to flip the volume such that the 1st dimension of the three-dimensional `mri.anatomy` array corresponds approximately with the x-axis of the coordinate system, that the 2nd dimension corresponds approximately to the y-axis, and the 3rd dimension to the z-axis.

 Note that the axes of the coordinate system in general will not be exactly aligned with the orientation and direction of the slices of the MRI during acquisition.
-You can also use **[ft_volumereslice](/reference/ft_volumereslice)** to properly reslice your anatomical MRI; in that case it will be interpolated onto a regular and isotropic grid in which the volume is alignbed with the axes and the size of the voxel is identical in each direction.
+You can also use **[ft_volumereslice](/reference/ft_volumereslice)** to properly reslice your anatomical MRI; in that case it will be interpolated onto a regular and isotropic grid in which the volume is aligned with the axes and the size of the voxel is identical in each direction.
 This is recommended when you use morphological image operations such as [imerode](https://www.mathworks.com/help/images/ref/imerode.html) and [imdilate](https://www.mathworks.com/help/images/ref/imdilate.html), which is common for constructing the segmentation that underlies the triangulated surfaces for the boundary element method (BEM).

 The following flips the volume such that the anatomical volume approximately aligns with the axes

     cfg = [];
     cfg.method = 'flip';
     mri_resliced = ft_volumereslice(cfg, mri_realigned);

     save mri_resliced mri_resliced

 If you would want to align it exactly with the axes and/or make the voxels isotropic, you could use the 'linear' method in **[ft_volumereslice](/reference/ft_volumereslice)**.